-Siler Yard is an innovative nonprofit driven project working at the intersection of urgent affordable housing and economic development needs in Santa Fe, New Mexico.
-The project will combine highly affordable live/work rental housing co-located with a community makerspace operated by MAKE Santa Fe, all amplified through on-site resources for economic development and support.
-Siler Yard will be located on a city-donated redevelopment site on Siler Road.
-This rapidly transitioning neighborhood has long housed craftsperson studios, DIY venues, and a wide range of trades and local businesses.
-The goal of the project is to preserve low-cost living and working space in a gentrifying neighborhood while serving lower-income creative entrepreneurs and their families.
+Siler Yard is an innovative nonprofit-driven project working at the intersection of urgent affordable housing and economic development needs in Santa Fe, New Mexico.
+The project combines highly affordable live/work rental housing co-located with a community makers-space, all amplified through on-site resources for economic development and support.
+Siler Yard is located on a city-donated redevelopment site on Siler Road.
 This type of live/work affordable rental housing has never before been developed in New Mexico.

 In August of 2015 the project was awarded a prestigious “Our Town” planning grant from the National Endowment for the Arts.
 In April 2016 the City of Santa Fe agreed to donate five acres of land to the project on Siler Road.
 After an extensive RFP process, a collaborative design team was selected, led by AOS Architects, including Surroundings, Trey Jordan Architecture, Onion Flats, and da Silva Architecture.
 Pavilion Construction of Albuquerque was selected as the general contractor.